International-Data-Spaces-Association/idsa/README.md

 Find the overview on the IDS resources in [**IDS-G** here on GitHub](https://github.com/International-Data-Spaces-Association/IDS-G)

 ---

 [See the IDSA Homepage](https://www.internationaldataspaces.org) and the [Most important Documents](https://www.internationaldataspaces.org/info-package/)

 ---

+## ARE YOU INTERESTED IN CONTRIBUTING?
+IDSA welcomes contributions to our open source projects on Github.
+If you are not a member of IDSA Github, then please use this [form](https://forms.office.com/r/JhH7HpCcGG "IDSA Github / Participation Request"). to submit a participation request:

+When contributing, we ask you to adhere to the guidelines of the repository you are interested in.
+For this

+If you already have access to the IDS Github, we recommend you to adhere to the guidelines of the repository you are interested in.
+You can start doing this by checking the existing documentation of the repository:

+* License
+* Code of Conduct
+* Set of Labels for Issues

+and then contact the maintainers of the repository.